SodaiCMR/Weekly_Machine_Learning_Challenge/README.md

 1. **Web Scraping**:
    Create my own dataset of anime character images using a web scraper.
 This involves:
-   - Identifying reliable sources (e.g., anime-character wikis, fan pages).
+   - Grabbing characters images from https://myanimelist.net/character.php
+   - Resize every image to 300*300px

 2. **Image Preprocessing**:
    - Resize, normalize, and augment images.
    - Organize into labeled directories for supervised learning.

 3. **Model Building**:
-   - Train a CNN (e.g., using PyTorch, TensorFlow, or Keras).
+   - Train a CNN (using TensorFlow, or Keras).
    - Evaluate using accuracy, precision, recall, and F1-score.

 4. **Inference Pipeline**: